fmartini23/db-explorer/docs/PROJECT_STRUCTURE.md

 4. **Tests**: All test files should be placed in the `tests/` directory
 5. **Documentation**: All documentation should be placed in the `docs/` directory
 6. **Utilities**: Helper functions and utility modules should be placed in `src/utils/`

-This structure follows common Electron application patterns and makes the project easier to navigate and maintain.